Autosomal Dominant and Recessive Polycystic Kidney Disease Sequencing Panel

 HNF1B-related diseases are inherited in an autosomal dominant manner.
 HNF1B has 9 coding exons that encode hepatocyte nuclear factor-1-beta (HNF1B), also known as transcription factor-2 (TCF2), which is a member of the homeodomain-containing superfamily of transcription factors and is an essential factor for embryogenesis of the kidney, pancreas, and liver.
 Genetic defects of HNF1B throughout the whole coding region include missense, nonsense, splicing mutations, and small deletion/insertions.
 In addition, large deletions encompassing multiple exons or the whole HNF1B gene have been commonly reported (Human Gene Mutation Database; Bellanné-Chantelot et al. 2005).
 De novo HNF1B pathogenic variants are common, accounting for up to 50% of cases.

-For this NextGen test, the full coding regions plus ~20 bp of non-coding DNA flanking each exon are sequenced for each of the genes listed below.
+For this NextGen test, the full coding regions plus ~10 bp of non-coding DNA flanking each exon are sequenced for each of the genes listed below.
 Sequencing is accomplished by capturing specific regions with an optimized solution-based hybridization kit, followed by massively parallel sequencing of the captured DNA fragments.
 Additional Sanger sequencing is performed for any regions not captured or with insufficient number of sequence reads.
-All pathogenic, likely pathogenic, or variants of uncertain significance are confirmed by Sanger sequencing.
 Of note, sequencing for exons 1-33 of PKD1 is performed via special Sanger sequencing due to close sequence similarity with other loci.

 For deletion/duplication testing, PKD1 is analyzed by Multiplex Ligation-dependent Probe Amplification.